Usamane/foundry-fund-me-f26--my-first-push/README.md

 what remain

-1.proper README
+1.proper README ✅
-2.integration test
+2.integration test ✅
-3.programatic verification
+3.programatic verification ✅
-4.push to Github
+4.push to Github ✅

+# About

+This is crowd sourcing app!!

+# getting started

+## Requirements

+## Quick start